anavsalkar/anavsalkar.github.io/_pages/about.md

 <!-- <a href="/assets/pdf/web-cv.pdf"><i class="fas fa-file-pdf"></i> curriculum vitae</a> -->

 I will be joining [Intelligent Robotics and Autonomy Lab (iRaL)](https://vasileiostzoumas.com/students/) at [University of Michigan](https://www.engin.umich.edu/) in Ann Arbor to pursue doctoral studies, under the supervision of [Prof. Vasileios Tzoumas](https://vasileiostzoumas.com/) from Fall 2023.
-I aspire to work in the intersection of **controls**, **optimization**, and **learning** for safe navigation and control for robotics applications.
+I aspire to work in the intersection of **controls**, **optimization**, and **learning** for safe navigation and control in robotics applications.

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.